 Sports are a national pastime.
 From football to baseball to basketball, people are spending their weekends at the stadiums or huddled around the TV, cheering for their favorite team.
 While few are cut out for a career as a professional player, there are plenty of careers in the sports and fitness field to go around.
 Some, such as coaches and managers, involve working directly with sports teams.
 Others, such as fitness instructors, generally work with individuals to help them get into physical shape.
 Still others, including athletic trainers, are health care professionals who combine medical knowledge with fitness training.
 Online sports and fitness degrees can be an ideal first step toward making a career out of a commitment to physical fitness.

 If you're traveling between different cities to attend sports games or racing between clients as a personal trainer, taking the time to stay in one place and attend college can feel stifling or even impossible.
 Attending college online can solve this dilemma.
 However, selecting the right online college for you is still a tricky question.
 Here we have compiled a list of five colleges that stand out from the crowd, using data provided by the National Center for Education Statistics' Integrated Postsecondary Education Data System (IPEDS).
-You can see more about our methodology at the bottom of this page.

 For students who are passionate about organized sports, working out and maintaining a healthy lifestyle, a career in sports and fitness seems like a perfect matchup.
 But as every day reveals new understanding about how to stay healthy, future fitness industry professionals will need more than passion: they'll need knowledge.
 That's where online programs for sports and fitness come in.
 Here's an overview of what students commonly gain from these programs and how it can help you succeed at a career in the field after graduation.